Alterau/Studybara/README.md

 ## 📁 Step 2: Create a `Modelfile` from File Explorer

 1. Navigate to the folder where you want to store your model, for example:
+C:\Users\YourName\Documents\Barabuddy

-2. Right-click inside the folder and select:
+3. Right-click inside the folder and select:
 New > Text Document

 4. Name the file exactly: